 This article is a short synopsis of some key concepts.
-For the science behind it, please follow all the links.
+For the science behind it, please follow all the links and see this page.
 Some links go to our articles, which in turn link to studies.
-For a more in-depth understanding, watch Adolescent Brain Meets Highspeed Internet Porn and Your Brain on Porn and read the articles listed at the bottom of this article.
-For porn-induced ED watch Erectile Dysfunction & Porn .
+For a more in-depth understanding and further evidence see The Research Page .
 For specific content explore Porn FAQs .

 What happens when you drop a male rat into a cage with a receptive female rat?
 First, you see a frenzy of copulation.
 Then, progressively, the male tires of that particular female.
 Even if she wants more, he has had enough.
 However, replace the original female with a fresh one, and the male immediately revives and gallantly struggles to fertilize her.